GET YOUR FREE RENTAL PRICE ANALYSIS

 2. Military Status: A Unique Virginia Protection

-This protects your investment by keeping your rental practices compliant with state laws and shows respect to those who serve, which is especially relevant in communities like Lynchburg with a strong military presence.
+This protects your investment by keeping your rental practices compliant with state laws and shows respect to persons who are currently serving or have served, which is especially relevant in communities like Lynchburg with a strong military presence.

 3. Housing Practices Landlords Must Avoid

-Understanding these prohibited practices protects landlords from legal risks and helps create an inclusive environment where all qualified residents feel welcome, supporting a positive reputation in the Lynchburg rental market.
+Understanding these prohibited practices protects property owners from legal risks and helps create an inclusive environment where all qualified residents feel welcome, supporting a positive reputation in the Lynchburg rental market.

 4. Smart Advertising Rules for Virginia Landlords

-When advertising rental properties in Virginia, landlords need to be careful with language that could be seen as discriminatory.
+When advertising rental properties in Virginia, property owners need to be careful with language that could be seen as discriminatory.
 Ads should not mention preferences or exclusions related to protected classes such as race, religion, or military status.

 people laying on grass